howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 </Instruction>

-Before you continue, you can read some more about [React Fragments](https://reactjs.org/docs/fragments.html) - a common pattern for a component to return multiple elements without adding extra nodes to the DOM ✨
+Before we continue, you can read some more about [React Fragments](https://reactjs.org/docs/fragments.html) - a common pattern for a component to return multiple elements without adding extra nodes to the DOM ✨

 <Instruction>